-The most common reason for setting up an aircraft trust is to provide a solution for aircraft owners who do not meet FAA registration requirements in the United States.
+The most common reason for setting up an aircraft trust is to provide a solution for entities who do not meet FAA registration requirements in the United States.
 You can read about the stringent eligibility requirements in our previous blog, What is an Aircraft Trust.
-In this article, we’ll discuss how trusts help those aircraft owners who do not meet the requirements.
+In this article, we’ll discuss how trusts help entities who do not meet the requirements.

 Many aircraft owners who have summer homes or second homes in the United States visit their property on a regular basis.
 As their primary residence is outside of the US, they would not want to apply for US citizenship.
 An FAA registration will make it easier for them to operate their plane within the US.